 I would never go anywhere now without a reliable wifi connection.
 It just makes traveling so much easier, and safer too.
 Without it, I wouldn’t be able to do research or navigate.
 I have a terrible sense of direction so I’m 100% reliant on Google Maps when we’re in a foreign city.
 That alone makes having a steady wifi connection a must.

 We spent over a week in Java before Bali so we rented a device through Java Mifi.
 But if you’re going directly to Bali via Ngurah Rai International Airport, then you can reserve a pocket wifi device or sim card in advance through Klook.
-Both are available for pickup at the airport.
-If you’re flying in from another country in Asia, then you may have other options available to you as well.

 3. Get a Private Car Charter